VanDulti/planning-problem-solver/README.md

 # Planning Problem Solver

-This is a simple planning problem solver that encodes a bounded planning problem in propositional logic and uses https://fmv.jku.at/limboole/ to solve it.
+This is a simple planning problem solver that encodes a bounded planning problem as propositional logic and uses https://fmv.jku.at/limboole/ to solve it.

 I did this for my Formal Models class at JKU.